 't' Display a table listing the contents of archive, or those of the files listed in member... that are present in the archive.
-Normally only the member name is shown; if you also want to see the modes (permissions), timestamp, owner, group, and size, you can request that by also specifying the 'v' modifier.
+Normally only the member name is shown, but if the modifier '0' is specified, then the corresponding offset of the member is also displayed.
+Finally, in order to see the modes (permissions), timestamp, owner, group, and size the 'v' modifier should be included.